locoframework/loco-rails/README.md

 If you define validations in JavaScript model and use instance of `App.UI.Form` class for form handling, then you'll get form validation, instantly.
 By the way, front-end validations are very similiar to the back-end ones.
 You can define them nearly by *copy-paste*.

-## Dependencies

-### Strict dependencies

-Dependencies required for Loco to work:

-**Loco-JS**

-* no dependencies

-**Loco-Rails**

-* modern Ruby (tested on >= 2.3.0)
-* Rails >= 4.2 (part of features that run over WebSockets require Rails 5)

-### Soft dependencies

-Recommended dependencies that facilitate development of web app and are not required for Loco to work:

-**Loco-JS**

-* [lie](https://github.com/calvinmetcalf/lie) - promise library implementing the Promises/A+ spec Version 1.1.
-Because Loco-JS is based on promises and promises are supported natively only in [some browsers](http://caniuse.com/#feat=promises)

-**Loco-Rails**

-* [eco](https://github.com/sstephenson/eco) - lets you embed CoffeeScript logic in your markup.
-Useful when using JST templates.
-Look at `test/dummy`'s front-end code for examples.

-* [Redis](http://redis.io) and [redis](https://github.com/redis/redis-rb) gem - since version 1.3 Loco-Rails stores informations about WebSocket connections in Redis.
-It is not required if you are on Rails 4, you don't want to use ActionCable or you use Rails in development environment.
-In the last case - Loco-Rails uses in-process data store.
-Internally - if `Redis.current` is available, it uses `Redis.current` as a store.

 ## Architecture

 When you `emit` signal (~ notification), this signal is actually a record in the **loco_notifications** table in a database.
 Signal is then  delivered to Loco-JS over the WebSocket connection or through AJAX polling.
 WebSockets are the primary communication channel.
 But Loco-JS can automatically switch between WebSockets and AJAX polling in both ways.
 For example, when you lost or don't have WebSocket connection.